 The term “superfood” is rapidly becoming a bit of a misnomer, particularly in the context that many people use it.
-If you peruse the “health food” aisle of most any supermarket of a local supplement store, you’ll notice a myriad of products that claim to contain the “best superfoods” (and therefore enhance your longevity and overall health).
+If you peruse the “health food” aisle any supermarket, you’ll notice many products that claim to contain the “best superfoods.”

 Naturally, this begs the question: “What is a ‘superfood’ or ‘functional food?’”

-In the technical sense, “superfood” has no concrete definition, nor are there any sort of prerequisites agreed upon by public health organizations that would characterize certain foods as being “superfoods”.
+In the technical sense, “superfood” has no concrete definition.
+There aren’t any sort of prerequisites agreed upon by public health organizations that would characterize certain foods as being “superfoods.”

-Basically, if someone says a food is a “superfood” they are trying to get across that it’s dense in nutrients (particularly micronutrients and polyphenols) that many foods are lacking these days.
+Basically, if someone says a food is a “superfood” they are trying to get across that it’s dense in the nutrients that many foods are lacking these days.

 In reality, the phenomenon of functional foods and superfoods is a way to describe what our natural food supply used to be.
 Modern agriculture processes and pesticide use are slowly but surely draining the vital micronutrients from things like fruit and vegetables.

-But it’s not all doom and gloom, as you can still find a bounty of beneficial nutrients in superfoods and functional foods, and this article will detail the best ones to incorporate into the keto diet for health and longevity purposes.
+But it’s not all doom and gloom, as you can still find a bounty of beneficial nutrients in superfoods and functional foods,.
+This article will detail the best ones to incorporate into the keto diet for health and longevity purposes.